gerrit1986/github-navigator/README.md

 # Install GitHub Navigator #

 * Create a virtualenv
-* Install or update requirements
+* Install or update requirements:
+`pip install -r requirements.txt`
 * Run the application
 * Open a browser
 * Navigate to the served site